3 Business Travel Trends to Watch in 2019

 In fact they do.
-According to Forbes, the popularity of Airbnb for business travel has skyrocketed, and it’s still climbing.
+According to Forbes, the popularity of Airbnb for business travel has skyrocketed, and in 2019 it’s still climbing.
 Airbnbs often offer more flexibility than hotels — think longer check-in windows and the ability to house an entire team — and the company is embracing this mentality in its marketing and product feature set.

 Ironically, just as many business travelers are spending fewer nights in anonymous, identical hotel rooms, a growing number are actually looking for ways to spend more days in hotel rooms.